gerabarna/payment-mock/README.md

 this uploads the image into docker hub (registry.hub.docker.com) with the current settings, and assumes the credentials to be present in the maven settings.xml for the repository connection

+I have also added a compose.yml for ease of use.
+As I have used jib to create the docker image, the actual application image needs to be created by the above command, but the pushed image can be used with the specifications in compose.yml

 # Usage
-please edit the application properties to the appropriate values where kafka and postgres are located.
+please edit the application properties or the environment variables in compose.yml to the appropriate values where kafka and postgres are located in case you have a different setup.
 Once the application launches a new transaction can be submitted with:
 POST localhost:8080/payment/transaction?userId=2&amount=4&currency=USD

 # Further improvements

 ## Testing
-Currently givenUserWithBalance_whenSmallerAmountTransactionComes_processedAsExpected runs fine on its own but fails when all test in PaymentServiceHelperIntegrationTest are executed.
-The context is not properly re-set therefore between tests.
+The current solution mostly used integration tests, as I wanted to make sure db functionality is tested, but only had a limited time for testing.
+Ideally more unit tests (so non-integration tests) should be used, as integration tests are slower to execute

 ## Security
 Currently there is no authorization on the transaction endpoint, obviously such an endpoint should be somehow authorized